-The preliminary personnel expense forecast is approximately \$398,000.
+The final personnel expense forecast is approximately \$423,778.
 This figure assumes:

-- senior analyst position is replaced with LAFCo analyst I position; - merit-based step increases for two permanent staff; - continued use of part time student intern; and - new executive officer compensation equivalent to current salary/benefits.
+- Continued funding of the existing analyst position; - Replacing a senior analyst position with an analyst I position; - Merit-based step increases for two permanent staff consistent with current schedule of salaries; - Continued funding of a part time student intern; and - New executive officer compensation/salary/benefits; and - Quarter-time funding of the former executive officer on a part time consulting basis.